FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation

-\paragraph{Challenges with complex sensitive attributes} -.1in
+\paragraph{Challenges with Complex Sensitive Attributes} -.1in

 FDL generates $\tilde{A}$ through conditional randomization and resamples it from the (estimated) conditional distribution $Q (A \mid Y)$.
-However, FDL was proposed primarily for the scenario with a single continuous sensitive attribute, as the estimation of $Q(A \mid Y)$ is challenging when the dimensionality of $A$ increases \citep{scott1991feasibility}.
-Mixed data types in different components in $A$ can further complicate this task.
+However, FDL was proposed primarily for the scenario with a single continuous sensitive attribute, as the estimation of $Q(A \mid Y)$ is challenging when the dimension of $A$ increases due to the curse of dimensionality \citep{scott2015multivariate}.
+For example, with categorical variables, combining categories to model dependencies leads to an exponentially decreasing amount of data in each category, making estimation unreliable.
+Also, when $A$ includes mixed-type variables, modeling the joint conditional distribution $q(A|Y)$ becomes complex.
 Therefore, an approach that allows $A$ to have flexible types and scales well with its dimensionality is crucial for promoting improved equalized odds in many social and medical applications.

-\subsection{FairICP: Fairness-aware learning via inverse conditional permutation}
+\subsection{FairICP: Fairness-Aware Learning via Inverse Conditional Permutation}

-To circumvent the challenge in learning the conditional density of $A$ given $Y$, we propose the \textit{Inverse Conditional Permutation (ICP)} sampling scheme, which leverages \textit{Conditional Permutation (CP)} \citep{berrett2020conditional} but pivots to estimate $Y$ given $A$, to generate a permuted version of $\tilde{\A}$ which is guaranteed to satisfy the equalized odds defined in eq.\;(\ref{eq:eqodds_def}) asymptotically.
+To circumvent the challenge in learning the conditional density of $A$ given $Y$, we propose the \textit{Inverse Conditional Permutation (ICP)} sampling scheme, which leverages \textit{Conditional Permutation (CP)} \citep{berrett2020conditional} but pivots to estimate $Y$ given $A$, to generate a permuted version of $\tilde{\A}$ which is guaranteed to satisfy $(\hat \Y, \A, \Y) \eqd (\hat \Y, \tilde \A, \Y)$ when the equalized odds defined in eq.\;(\ref{eq:eqodds_def}) holds.